Fibromyalgia pain: Options for coping

-One of the hardest things to accept may be that there is no cure for fibromyalgia pain.
-While there are lifestyle changes and medications that can lessen the severity of your fibromyalgia pain or fatigue, you will continue to have good days and bad days.
+One of the hardest things to accept may be that there is no cure for fibromyalgia.
+While lifestyle changes and medications can lessen the severity of your fibromyalgia pain or fatigue, you will continue to have good days and bad days.

 Why prepare a list in advance?

 When fibromyalgia pain or fatigue is severe, you might not be thinking clearly.
 A flare of fibromyalgia symptoms can send you into a spiral of stress and despair if you aren't prepared.
 But having a plan to follow gives you a sense of control over your signs and symptoms.

 Write down your options for coping and keep your list where you can find it when you feel a bad day coming.
 Different strategies work better for some people than for others.
 Some may work fine for you on one day but not on another.
 That's why it's good to have a variety of options to choose from.

 Studies have shown that what we say to ourselves inside our heads can affect our perception of pain.
 Turning negative thoughts into positive ones takes practice but is worth the effort.